 - GMOs are not responsible for the sudden rise of pesticides and herbicides, but rather the decline in usage since the initial rise.
 (See section below: Why do farmers use GM Crops?)

-Please read the full blog: Why do farmers use technologies such as GMOs and herbicides/pesticides?
+Please click here to read the full blog: Why do farmers use technologies such as GMOs and herbicides/pesticides?

 My family chooses to grow GM crops because they are the best option for our farm.
 We also practice no-till and use pesticides and herbicides because it is the best option for our farm.
 As you saw in the video, we eat our own crops, therefore we believe they are safe.
 With all of the benefits listed in the “Why do farmers use technologies” blog, and our belief in their safety and reliability, it simply makes sense for us to grow them.
 Are certain technologies like GMOs for every farmer?
 No, every situation calls for something different.
 Are they the ultimate solution to a farmer’s problems?
 No, but farmers are always looking for better ways to grow food.
 Are they perfect?
 Of course not.
 (More on the subject of imperfection here: My Perspective as a Christian on GM Crops).
 However, GMOs, no-till farming and herbicides/pesticides are valuable technologies that are available to farmers.
 They are tools in a farmer’s toolbox.
 A farmer should have the freedom to use these tools, unless the tool is a threat to the survival of humans or the survival of the environment.
 Which brings me to my final 2 blog posts: